chalk-ai/examples/16_gaming/README.md

 # Gaming

-Anti-cheat detection, bot fingerprinting, player risk scoring, and ML training pipelines for any type of game.
-Chalk's feature store handles the full lifecycle — from raw match telemetry to real-time cheat scoring and model training with zero training-serving skew.
+Anti-cheat detection, bot fingerprinting, player risk scoring, and ML training pipelines built on Chalk.

-This example uses an FPS as the reference game, but the same patterns extend to any genre — sports titles, battle royales, MOBAs, racing, and other PvP or PvE games.
-Swap the stat names and thresholds;
+Written against an FPS for the examples, but the same patterns work for sports titles, MOBAs, battle royales, racing, and other PvP/PvE games — swap the stat names and thresholds.
-the Chalk architecture stays the same.

 ## Data Model

-Model match telemetry, player statistics, and sanction records as Chalk features with `has_one` / `has_many` joins, expressions, and windowed aggregations.
+Entities, relationships, and ML features in one file.

 **[data_model.py](data_model.py)**